9ian9/plantIdentifier_project/README.md

    - npm install vntk@latest natural fast-levenshtein

-   - npm install express multer sharp onnxruntime uuid
+   - npm install express multer sharp onnxruntime-node uuid

 Run
 Open http://localhost:3000 with your browser to see the result.